Blog · arXiv Analysis · Modified July 10, 2026 · Last reviewed July 10, 2026

 Capraro's first mechanism is analogical transfer.
 People observe that humans and LLMs can both produce coherent language, align the two domains, and then project model features back onto people.
 What begins as a narrow comparison of linguistic output can become a wider story about thought as prediction, recombination, or pattern completion.

 The second mechanism is metaphorical availability.
 Technical vocabularies migrate.
-Once terms such as training data, prompting, generation, prediction, and hallucination become ordinary language, they can become default metaphors for introspection and social judgment.
+Once terms such as training data, prompting, generation, prediction, hallucination, context window, fine-tuning, and alignment become ordinary language, they can become default metaphors for introspection and social judgment.
 The problem is one metaphor becoming so available that it crowds out embodiment, affect, development, obligation, tacit practice, and situated experience.

 Where It Bites

 The paper outlines possible social pathways and labels them as hypotheses.
 In labor, LLMorphism may make workers look like replaceable output generators, especially where organizations already measure reports, tickets, documents, code, and productivity traces.
-In education, it may make fluent answers look like understanding and reward polished completion over grounded learning.
+The governance cue is simple: if the evaluation system counts only output quantity and response speed, it may already be treating the worker as a language interface rather than as a responsible practitioner.

 In responsibility, the risk is agency thinning.
 If action is redescribed as generated output from prior inputs, institutions may lose language for reasons, commitments, negligence, intention, apology, and repair.
 In healthcare, a text-first model of cognition can overvalue verbal fluency while underweighting embodied cues, nonverbal signs, distress, vulnerability, and clinical context.
 In public knowledge, LLMorphism may shift attention from whether a claim is grounded toward whether it sounds plausible.